stormgo/go-src-build/README.md

 ```

-After building the golang src tree from scatch and ctrl c'ing
+After building the golang src tree from scatch then **Ctrl C**
 out of it when the tests start...

-To build the the golang src tree from scratch
+To build the golang src tree from scratch

 ```
 cd src